 It all starts with innovation.
 “You can’t always use the past to predict the future,” says Partner Laura Srsich.
 “We now know that anything can happen to disrupt business.
 Thinking way outside the box for preparedness will become an integral part of all businesses, from planning to budgeting.”

-73% of business leaders feel confident in their ability to challenge the way things get done in their organization, so the next 12 months will likely see a lot of planning and projection.
+Yet, even in turbulent market conditions, business leaders believe in their organizations' resilience.
+79% are confident about their company’s ability to grow over the next 12 months.
 When it comes to new business models, leaders should develop three to four business models that outline various plans for success.
 Developing multiple scenarios encourages a more deliberate path forward, eliminating the tendency to choose the middle path.

 Truly resilient businesses will be those who focus on staying relevant.
 They will take a deep look at what they offer, from product to consumer experience, and take the necessary steps to enact change.